jmew/selenium-bootcamp/README.md

 This bootcamp coverts majority of the common scenarios one might encounter while developing tests for web applications.

-Fork this repo and request evaluation from QA members experienced in developing Espresso tests.

 Software:

     * PyCharm